mdsi-dsp-at2/eTe-analysis/README.md

  - Fork this repository to your personal remote repository(account)

-     This will be your own remote repo to which you push your locally committed changes and from which (browser interface) your pull request will be made.
+     This will be your own remote repo to which you push your locally committed changes and from which (browser interface) you will make your pull request.

  - In your local machine, create local repository, in your preferred workspace,